Larkin Kerwin Library

-The Library was established in 1991, shortly after the creation of the Canadian Space Agency and is named after the first president of the Canadian Space Agency.
+The library was founded in 1991 shortly after the creation of the Canadian Space Agency.
+In 2000 the library was named after Larkin Kerwin in honour of the first president of the Canadian Space Agency.

 Monday to Friday, 8:00 a.m. to 5:00 p.m.